iav0207/advent-of-code/2023/day_06/README.md

 Spec https://adventofcode.com/2023/day/6

-Desc Forgot to write a readme in 2023/day_06
+Desc Counting ways to beat the records in a chargeabale toy boats race.

 Execution